peamaeq/bump-into/README.md

 slice rather than from a global allocator, making it suitable for use in embedded applications and tight loops.

+## Drop behavior

+Values held in `BumpInto` allocations are never dropped.
+If they must be dropped, you can use `Option::take`, `core::mem::ManuallyDrop::drop`, or `core::ptr::drop_in_place` to drop them explicitly.

 ## Example

 ```rust